Joaxin/PinsfloraApps/README.md

 ## Contributors
 ---

-If you have any suggestions for softwares, you can mention in issues or raise a pull request.
+If you have any suggestions for softwares, you can mention them in issues or raise a pull request.

-Made with ❤
+Made with ❤ by Joaxin